Continuous-Time Distributed Seeking for Variational Generalized Nash Equilibrium of Online Game: Main Results

 Then, similarly, it gives that

 Finally, by transposition and scaling, it can be derived that

 Thus, $\mathcal{F}^{\top}=\mathcal{O}(\sqrt{T})$ can be reached. \end{proof}

-However, it is noteworthy that during the triggering process, an extreme scenario might exist in which there are infinite number of triggers within a finite amount of time.
+During the triggering process, an extreme scenario might exist in which there are infinite number of triggers within a finite amount of time.
 In real-life applications, this phenomenon, normally known as Zeno behavior, ought to be strictly forbidden.
 The following theorem is given to demonstrate that the triggering condition \eqref{triggerc} will not exhibit Zeno behavior. \begin{thm} No player's action profile under the dynamic event-triggered mechanism \eqref{triggerc} will display Zeno behavior. \end{thm} \begin{proof} The theorem is proved by contradiction.
-Assume that the dynamic event-triggered mechanism \eqref{triggerc} exhibits Zeno behavior, that is to say, there exists a constant $t_{\infty}^{i}>0$ such that $\lim_{k\rightarrow\infty}t_{k}^{i}=t_{\infty}^{i}$.
-When $t\in[t_{k}^{i},t_{k+1}^{i})$, the time derivative of measurement error $e_{\Upsilon}^{i}$ is
+Suppose that the dynamic event-triggered mechanism \eqref{triggerc} exhibits Zeno behavior, i.e., there exists a constant $t_{\infty}^{i}>0$ such that $\lim_{k\rightarrow\infty}t_{k}^{i}=t_{\infty}^{i}$.
+For $t\in[t_{k}^{i},t_{k+1}^{i})$, by separating the two inequalities in \eqref{triggerc}, we obtain Hence, the overall triggering instant is given by $t_{k+1}^i=\min\{t_{k+1}^{\Upsilon_i},t_{k+1}^{\mu_i}\}$.